Edward-ba/MisaMino-Tetrio/README.md

 4. Undo (backspace)
 5. Generate .ttrm replay file which can be played on Tetrio!
 (F11)

-Notice that enable delayed attack, turn-based, and undo all at the same time does not make sense, so something bizarre might happen.<br>
+<b>Notice:</b> That enable delayed attack, turn-based, and undo all at the same time does not make sense, so something bizarre might happen.<br>
-Notice2: Once you generate replay file, you cannot undo an already finished game.
+<b>Notice2:</b> Once you generate replay file, you cannot undo an already finished game.

+Future todos:<br>
+passthrough(?

 Download link:
 You can find the link in the release page